yuyongze/yuyongze.github.io/_posts/2019-01-19-data-science-experiences-on-coursera.md

 - [Deep Learning Specialization] by _deeplearning.ai_
 Recomenation: 5/5
 Notes:  Better learn after "Machine Learning", worth to learn repeatly.
 Recommend for each "Deep learner"
 Comments: This specialization include 5 courses.
 They are taught by Prof.Andrew Ng as well.
 You will learn state-of-art deep learning alrightms in the field of artificial intelligence.
 These course include a lot of math and fundamental insights of deep learning as well as the high level buildup of how to impliment codes to build a deeplearning models.
 You will learn the fundamentals of how newral networks work and how to train the model step by step.
 Then you will know how to manage a ML project and build a ML project pipeline.
-Then, you will be introduced Convoluntional newral Networks(CNNs) for computer vision tasks.
+Then, you will be introduced Convoluntional Newral Networks(CNNs) for computer vision tasks and Recurrent Neural Networks(RNNs) for sequential tasks.
+The lectures covered how CNN and RNN builded methanmatically.
+It may be hard to digest if you first time learn Deep learning.
+But, it is fine, you can